Call of the West

-Call of the West is the second studio album by Los Angeles rock band Wall of Voodoo, released in September 1982.
+Call of the West is the second studio album by American rock band Wall of Voodoo, released in September 1982.
 The album contains "Mexican Radio", the group's most well-known song, which was released as a single and whose video received moderate airplay on MTV.

+It was the final Wall of Voodoo album to feature drummer Joe Nanini and frontman Stan Ridgway, who both departed the group along with subsequently-added keyboardist Bill Noland the following year.

 Critical reception

 In a 1982 Trouser Press review, Jon Young said, "[t]hey're dealing in pure hokum, for sure, but Wall of Voodoo has become very good at it.
 Atmosphere is all in these muttered tales of desperation and weirdness, suggesting Devo on a bad trip of no return.
 But Call of the West doesn't repel; it's spooky halloweenish fun."